 In telephone routing tables, a dial code matched with a destination (IP address or trunk group) is called a translation.
 Most least cost routing tables have an average of three destinations per dial code.
 This means that a basic optimized least cost routing tables for domestic US routing can have more than one and half million translations.
 Some TransNexus customers have 50 million translations in their routing table.

-For a service provider to optimize their least cost routing, they must have two routing tables, one for intra-state calls and a second for inter-state call.
+For a service provider to optimize their least cost routing, they must have two routing tables, one for intra-state calls and another for inter-state calls.
 Jurisdictional routing is determined by the ANI (Automatic Number Identification), or telephone number, of the calling party.
-With VoIP calls, it is common for the ANI to be an invalid value,which are rated at the higher intra-state rate if they are completed.
+With VoIP calls, it is common for the ANI to be an invalid value, which is rated at the higher intra-state rate if completed.
 In addition, most major carriers will block calls that do not have a valid ANI.
 However, some service providers will accept calls with an invalid ANI so this creates an optimization for a third least cost routing table.
 One for inter-state, one for intra-state and a third for calls with invalid ANIs.

 Least cost routing is concerned with analyzing dial codes and the rates carriers charge to complete calls to those dial codes.
 Unfortunately, most carriers to not quote rates for US termination by dial code.
 Instead they quotes rate in terms of OCN, LATA and Tier.

 Technicians must normalize carrier rates from OCN, LATA and Tier to E.164 dial codes.
 Carriers often have six to eight rate tiers per LATA.
 Tiers are not standard, and every carrier’s tier structure is different.
 Manually normalizing carrier rates using the LERG is too big a task for even the most industrious technician.